JeremCab/SetTheory/README.md

 # Set Theory

 Course in Set Theory, Master EPFL (2012)

-Thheh course material and exercices are in the `/course` and `/exercices` folders, respectively.
+The course materials and exercises are located in the `/course` and `/exercises` folders, respectively.